 We recommend only propagating your Maidenhair Fern in spring as it gives plenty of months of warm, sunny weather to help the spores germinate.
 The process is a lot longer than other methods so warm weather is vital for it to be a success.

-If propagating through division, you can usually do this all year round as the root system is already developed.
+If you’re using the division method, you can usually do this all year round as the root system is already developed.

-If you do want to propagate using spores during the cooler months, then you should buy a heat mat to help it be a success.
+If you do want use spores during the cooler months, then you should buy a heat mat to help it be a success.
 You place this underneath the container which helps the spores germinate by creating the ideal environment.

-Can I use a rooting gel or powder when propagating my Maidenhair Fern?
+Can I use a rooting gel or powder?

 Should I use a grow light for my Maidenhair Fern spores?

-Grow lights are great to use when propagating through spores as well as young seeds and cuttings.
+Grow lights are great to use on spores as well as young seeds and cuttings.
 It can help stimulate growth and means you can propagate even if the weather isn’t on your side.

 Grow lights can also be used more generally on your mature houseplants if they don’t get enough light in autumn and winter so are a great investment for all plant parents.

-Can I propagate a Maidenhair Fern from a single leaf or stem?
+Can I propagate from a single leaf or stem?

 Unfortunately, no. The only ways to propagate and grow new Maidenhair Ferns is through spores and division of the mother plant.
-If you do try to propagate your Maidenhair Fern through a stem, it will slowly wilt and die.
+If you do try to with a stem, it will slowly wilt and die.

 Common problems when propagating a Maidenhair Fern